Weather in Iceland

 Everything you need to know about the weather in Iceland.
-Must read before driving in Iceland.
+You must read before driving to Iceland.

-Iceland is beautiful and it has the most amazing weather in the world.
+Iceland is beautiful and has the most fantastic weather in the world.

 From beautiful sunsets…

 But our weather has its temper.
 Or I call them mood swings.
 The mood swings of the Icelandic weather are pretty dramatic, so much so that the locals came up with a saying about it.

 Yes, it is that bad or good or fantastic.
 Whatever you like to call it.
 You can drive along one stretch of road and have hail, followed by sunshine, then snowstorms, fog, and repeat.
 How is that even possible?
 God knows.
 This is Iceland, and welcome to Iceland.

 It would be best if you prepared for our unique, temperamental, and unpredictable weather.
 The last thing you need is to be caught in a bad storm and ruin your holidays.

 Iceland is number 3 in the world for strong wind.
 Who is number 1 and 2?
 The North Pole and Antarctica.
 We have a lot of wind and some very crazy ones.